Community & Low Cost Housing - Catalyst Foundation

 See our fact sheet Community housing and low cost rental

-It is also possible to search for rental units for seniors on our online retirement housing directory, available at http://catalystfoundation.com.au/housing/Contact us if you need assistance with searching and retrieving information.
+It is also possible to search for rental units for seniors on our online retirement housing directory, available at http://catalystfoundation.com.au/housing/

 Other useful resources and contacts: